-- Notify the president and the appropriate department administrator of the formal complaint. - Conduct a prompt and thorough investigation to determine the facts of the complaint.
-The lead administrator may request the participation of any College personnel determined to be necessary to resolve the complaint. - Maintain a record of the investigation and store in a secure area apart from student conduct files. - Meet individually with the parties involved to discuss the findings and provide a written summary of the overall findings. - File a written report with the president within 10 working days after the formal investigation is completed.
+- Notify the president and the appropriate department administrator, and the respondent (if the complaint is about an individual) of the formal complaint. - Conduct a prompt and thorough investigation to determine the facts of the complaint.
+The lead administrator may request the participation of any College personnel determined to be necessary to resolve the complaint. - 3.
+Maintain a record of the investigation and store in a secure area apart from student conduct files. - Meet individually with the parties involved to discuss the findings and provide a written summary of the overall findings. - File a written report with the president within 10 working days after the formal investigation is completed.
 The report shall (1) outline the investigative findings, and (2) indicate recommended resolution for the complaint.